Gianmarco D'Agostino was born in Arezzo in 1977 and graduated in Cinema History and Critical Analysis at the University of Florence.

 In 2015 he founded his production company Advaita Film Srl, and produced a multimedia package displayed at the Opera di Santa Maria del Fiore Museum, Florence, curated by Mons.
 Timothy Verdon, among which is La Volta del Cielo (The Vault of Heaven), a documentary about Brunelleschi and the Cupola of Santa Maria del Fiore Cathedral.

-In 2018 Advaita Film Srl produced the advertising Portiamo la Scuola dove non c'è!
-(Bringing Schools Where There Are None!) for the NGOs Il Filodijuta and Pang'ono Pang'ono, that are bringing schools, health care and clean water to the South of Bangladesh.
+In 2018 Advaita Film Srl produced the documentary Tutto il Mondo, Piano Piano (The Whole World, One Step at a Time) and the advertising Portiamo la Scuola dove non c'è!
+(Bringing Schools to Where There Are None!) for the Italian NGOs Il Filodijuta and Pang'ono Pang'ono, that are bringing schools, health care and clean water to the South of Bangladesh.

-For the Gallerie degli Uffizi, Gianmarco has created, produced and directed the multivision A Cavallo del Tempo (Riding through the Time), for the exhibition set up at the Boboli Garden in Florence: 300 mq of screening about the art of horse riding, from antiquity to the Middle Ages.
+For the Gallerie degli Uffizi, Gianmarco created, produced and directed the multivision installation A Cavallo del Tempo (Riding through the Time), for the exhibition set up at the Boboli Garden in Florence: 300 square meters of screening about the art of horse riding, from antiquity to the Middle Ages.
+This video art has been awarded as “Most Original Film” and “Best Global Film” at the Equus International Film Festival in Montana, USA, which is the most important festival about film and horses in the world.

 Currently Gianmarco is finishing the research for the documentary Florence, the Consul and Me, that will tell the story of the director's quest on the trails of Gerhard Wolf, the German consul in Florence during WWII who risked his life to save Florence from Nazi fury.
-Co-produced by the German production company KickFilm, the film was admitted to ARCHIDOC workshop (Paris) and DRAGON FORUM (Krakow), and selected for several pitching forums.
-The project has been granted with the Development Fund by Creative Europe and the Production Fund by Toscana Film Commission.
+Co-produced by the German production company KickFilm, the project has been granted with the Development Fund by Creative Europe and the Production Fund by Toscana Film Commission.

 Research for this film has brought Gianmarco to Israel, where he directed for the Jerusalem Opera the video-art elements used to stage a performance of Don Giovanni by Mozart, in October 2013 at the Tower of David in Jerusalem.